 The Old Town Square houses a few of the important historic buildings including the old Palace of Justice.
 Most buildings are built in the Roman style with huge pillars.
 The square is a happening place with a number of musicians playing different instruments or some jugglers entertaining the crowd.

-Enjoy the City skyline from Christainborg Tower
+Get a View of the City skyline from Christainborg Tower

 The Royal Residence and the ruins of the palace have the entrance fee.
 However, the tower in the entrance hall is free to access for all.
 You might need to stand in a queue before you find your way to the elevator.
 It is an excellent viewpoint for the 360-degree scenery of the city.